 7. Can stem cell treatment treat my damage?

 Yes, stem cells are the unspoiled cells of the body, which can give rise to several diverse kinds of cells once they get appropriate signaling.
 In case of eye disorders, these cells have shown amazing improvements by segregating into photoreceptor cells, rods and cones cells of the inner eyes, optic nerve cells, etc.

 Every patient gets an outsider authentication (broadly certify lab), for quality, amount of feasibility of cells.

-The Staff at Viezec Medical Health Care will call you following one month, two months and a half year to see the improvement of the treatment.
+The Staff at Viezec is determined to care for you.
+We will regularly check up on you, call you following one month, two months and a half year to see the improvement of the treatment.
 This encourages us refine our conventions to improve further.
 You can likewise require some other assistance on the off chance that required.